lsst-ts/ts_labview_tcp_json/src/README.md

 ### Class Hierarchy

-There is a class called `TcpServerBase` that is the parent.
+There is a class called **TcpServerBase** that is the parent.
-This class has two children: a class called `TcpServerCmd`, to handle commands and events, and a class called `TcpServerTel`, to handle telemetry messages.
+This class has two children: a class called **TcpServerCmd**, to handle commands and events, and a class called **TcpServerTel**, to handle telemetry messages.
-Both children are part of the `TcpServer` class.
+Both children are part of the **TcpServer** class.

+The class diagram is in `doc/uml` directory.
+You can follow [here](../doc/uml/TcpServerClass.uml) for detailes.

 ### TCP Server Conventions